 As with any vast organisation working with a multitude of individuals, there are occasions when a crisis situation arises.

-Since last year, Prominent’s crisis communications team have used their expertise to manage an array of media enquiries relating to reputational risk.
+Prominent’s crisis communications team have used their expertise to manage an array of media enquiries relating to reputational risk.

-The team, which includes several journalists who are fully trained in media law, have helped deal with potential threats from historic and current events, including a consultation over plans to merge two of the Trust’s schools.
+The team, which included several journalists who are fully trained in media law, have helped deal with potential threats from historic and current events, including a consultation over plans to merge two of the Trust’s schools.

 For this, we provided our expertise to control internal and external messaging with press releases, statements and enquiries from media outlets.
 We also offered training on how to handle a public meeting held as part of the consultation process.